kerimoyle/cellml-specification/reference/informative/informB12_math2.rst

   .. container:: infospec

     Probably the biggest aspect of CellML's restrictions of MathML is that it is confined to using **only MathML2** content markup.
-    No form of presentation markup is permitted, and only the version MathML2 is allowed (ie: not MathML 3 or greater).
+    No form of presentation markup is permitted, and only the version MathML2 is allowed (i.e.: not MathML 3 or greater).

     .. container:: heading3